Oszust-Industries/Achievement-Notifications-Library/README.md

 ## Library Infomation:

-A library is a program that is used in other Oszust Industries games.
+A library is a program that is used in other Oszust Industries games and softwares.
 A library can be used by the average user but is more valuable to developers.